Province of Verona

-The province of Verona (Italian: provincia di Verona) is a province of the Veneto region in Italy.
+The province of Verona (Provincia di Verona) is a province of the region of Veneto in northern Italy.
 On its northwestern border, Lake Garda—Italy's largest—is divided between Verona and the provinces of Brescia (Lombardy region) and Trentino (Trentino-Alto Adige/Südtirol region).
 Its capital is the city of Verona.
 The city is a UNESCO World Heritage Site.

+The province has a population of 930,842 in an area of 3096.39 km2 across its 98 municipalities.

 The province is cosmopolitan in nature.
 It is bordered by Italian Tyrol in the north, province of Vicenza and province of Padua in the east, province of Rovigo and province of Mantua in the south, and Lake Garda in the west.
 From north to south the maximum extent of the province is 50 miles while it is 25 miles from east to west.